xtensor-stack/xtensor/docs/source/numpy.rst

 --------

 Reducers accumulate values of tensor expressions along specified axes.
 When no axis is specified, values are accumulated along all axes.
-Reducers are lazy, meaning that returned expressons don't hold any values and are computed upon access or assigmnent.
+Reducers are lazy, meaning that returned expressions don't hold any values and are computed upon access or assignment.

 +-----------------------------------------------+-----------------------------------------------+
 |            Python 3 - numpy                   |                C++ 14 - xtensor               |